akshitaarora26/Airbnb_Analysis_Kaggle/README.md

 Cities like New York, Sydney, and Paris are high-cost markets, while cities like Istanbul and Mexico City offer more budget-friendly options.
 Entire homes tend to have the highest prices, whereas shared and private rooms offer cheaper alternatives across most cities.
 2. Attributes Influencing Price
-Using linear regression and Random Forest models, the analysis identified the top attributes influencing price:
+Using linear regression , the analysis identified the top attributes influencing price:

-City: The biggest price influencer, with cities like New York and Sydney commanding higher prices.
+- City: The biggest price influencer, with cities like New York and Sydney commanding higher prices.
-Room Type: Entire homes are generally more expensive, while private and shared rooms are cheaper.
+- Room Type: Entire homes are generally more expensive, while private and shared rooms are cheaper.
-Number of Bedrooms: More bedrooms significantly increase the listing price.
+- Number of Bedrooms: More bedrooms significantly increase the listing price.
-Review Scores: Higher ratings slightly increase prices, though this effect is minimal compared to city and room type.
+- Review Scores: Higher ratings slightly increase prices, though this effect is minimal compared to city and room type.

 3. Trends and Seasonality
 Monthly analysis of review counts and scores reveals potential seasonal trends, such as higher review volumes in months on Oct, Nov and Dec. (in 2019)

 4. Best Value for Travelers
 A value score was created to balance price and ratings, showing that budget-friendly cities with high ratings, such as **Istanbul**, offer the best value.